osu-tekbots/tekbot-application/README.md

 [email]
-subject_tag = ; optional tag to prepend all email subjects with from_address = ; main from address used when sending email from the server admin_addresses[] = ; array of email addresses of admins that need important site notifications
+subject_tag = ; optional tag to prepend all email subjects with worker_maillist = ; main from address used when sending email from the server and address used to send email to all employees bounce_address = ; email address to catch bounced emails admin_address = ; email address for the website's developers/ admins cron_frequency = ; how often to check for and send automatic emails

 [client]
 base_url = ; base URL used by the frontend (e.g. http://eecs.oregonstate.edu/capstone/)